SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/00-Basic-Operations.md

 [slide]
 # Add and Remove Functions

-## Add at the End, Remove from the End
+Add at the End, Remove from the End.

 The `array.push()` method is used to add a new element at the end of the array.